liquid-labs/catalyst-standards/documentation-standards.md

 * Standards must be itemized with a single "standard statement" per line.
 * Standards must be written "one rule per statement".
 * GUIDELINE: In practice this means that most standard statements should consist of a single sentence.
 Standard statements include multiple sentences when it is cleaner or more clear to do so.
 Subsequent sentences may further specify or expand on prior statements.
+* The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+* GUIDELINE: In Liquid Dev compliant documents, the terms 'required', 'recommended', and 'optional' may be used in guidelines, summaries, or other supporting documentation, but should be avoided in standard statements where the 'must', 'should', and 'may' keywords should be preferred.
+"Shall" should be avoided altogether redundant.
-* Each standard statement must include a single use of either 'may', 'should', or 'must' to indicate whether the standard is, respectively, optional, recommended, or required.
+* Each standard statement must include a single use of either 'may', 'should', or 'must', or the negation, to indicate the requirement level.
+* GUIDELINE: Note that 'must not' indicates a negative requirement and 'should not' indicates a negative recommendation.
+The term 'may not', which would be equivalent to 'not optional',
 * Standard statements should use examples sparingly.
 * Guideline statements should be embedded within the standards document and used in proximity to the standard statements they modify.
 * 'Sub-standards' must be indicated as a clear sub-list nested under a single standard statement.